 DIV 2853.
 The Canon Law of Marriage.
-This seminar will examine the canon laws related to the institution of marriage in the context of Catholic sacramentality, with parallel provisions from American states' laws, and the practice of church tribunals in processing applications for dissolutions and annulments.
-[3]
+This seminar will examine the canon laws related to the institution of marriage in the context of Catholic sacramentality, with parallel provisions from American states' laws, and

 DIV 2855.
 United Methodist Church Polity and Practice.
-Through reading, lectures, conversation, and field trips, students will learn and experience the polity, practice, and mission of the United Methodist Church.
-[3] Mr. Pennel.
+United Methodist Church Polity and Practice.
+Through reading, lectures, conversation, and field trips, students will learn and experience the polity, practice and mission of the United Methodist Church.
+[3] Mr. Pennel